wilson-santos-pf/LinWin-PySync-1/README.md

 Installation
 -----
 The lox-client desktop sync client has some dependencies to be resolved before being able to build and install the client.
 On a Debian based system (like Ubuntu and Mint) the following packages are needed.
+All dependencies are taken from the official repositories in order to have some level of code inspection.

     $ sudo apt-get install \
         python-httplib2 \
+        python-isodate \
         python-gnupg \
+        python-crypto \
+        python-scrypt \
+        python-gtk2 \
+        python-notify \
+        python-appindicator \
+        python-setuptools \
         gettext \
         haveged